fpdaiber/IDD-Fa19-Lab4/README.md

 **a.
 Which color wires correspond to power, ground and signal?**

-Red corresponds to power, orange to signal an brown to ground.
+Red corresponds to power, orange to signal and brown to ground.

 ### Part 2.
 Connect the Servo to your Arduino